michaelbarnes7282/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites use static layouts, while responsive websites are fluid and adapt to the screen they are on.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means the website was designed for a mobile device first then scaled up to desktop, desktop first is the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows 1 REM = ~10px regardless of user settings and screen size.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to generate CSS using a different syntax that saves the coder time and lines of code.
+Allows the use of preset 'mixins' that you can use over and over.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+my favorite concept is mixins but it also gives me the most issues, mnostly when to use them and troubleshooting when i make a typo.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.